noudysri/CI-CD-pipeline-java-app/README.md

   * Set Spring Boot Docker Compose Environment variables.
   * create Github actions that includes building app and running tests stags (CI part):
       -  https://github.com/shimaa829/CI-CD-pipeline-java-app/actions/runs/1441944155
-  * use Kubernetes as orchestration technology to deploy the application using this steps:
+  * use Kubernetes as orchestration technology to deploy the application by running ./kubernetes/run-kubernetes.sh:
-      - building dockerized image of the application
+      - build dockerized image of the application
       - Push the image to dockerHub: https://hub.docker.com/repository/docker/shimaa96/maven-image
       - create the deployment and service YAML files for the API and MYSQL.